 Tivra samveganam asannah.
 Realization is very near for the intense practitioner who walks the path of meditation with faith, conviction, enthusiasm and vigor.
 IAST: Tīvrasanvēgānāmāsannaḥ.
 (Yoga Sutras of Patanajali, I.21)

-This has been my own experience too, that, ultimately, if you are serious about experiencing the supreme bliss through meditation, sooner or later, you will have to intensify your practice.
-An intense meditator is the one who holds an average of six sessions of meditation in a span of 24 hours and does so on a regular basis, the minimum period being six months.
-Average session of such a meditator lasts between 60 and 90 minutes.
+This has been my own experience too, that, ultimately, if you are serious about experiencing supreme bliss through meditation, sooner or later, you will have to intensify your practice.
+An intense meditator is one who holds an average of six sessions of meditation in a span of 24 hours and does so on a regular basis, the minimum period being six months.
+An average session of such a meditator lasts between 60 and 90 minutes.
 Anything more than that is considered supremely intense as per Shiva Samhita, another awesome yogic text.

 Who has time to meditate for that long in this day and age, you may ask?
 Just to give you some context, during the days of my own intense practice, I used to do one straight stretch of ten hours and then another one of six hours.
-Unmoving, in near perfect stillness.
+Unmoving, in near-perfect stillness.
 At the peak of my practice, for roughly seven months, I meditated for nearly 22 hours every day.
 Out of everything I had ever tried in my life, it was the most difficult and most exhausting endeavor I had ever undertaken.
 It was also most rewarding, I may add.

-Naturally, I didn’t start putting in the long hours from the word go; rather, built it up over several years.
+Naturally, I didn’t start putting in the long hours from the word go; rather, I built it up over several years.
 Having said that, you don’t have to meditate for 22 hours unless you wish to experience what I did (and still do).
 Manifest results come through according to the quality, duration and intensity of your practice.